Do NOT follow this link or you will be blocked from the site!

 When I’m not digging holes and whispering sweet-nothings to the plants, I write horror and fantasy, analyze financial statements, and go fly-fishing with my pals.

-Cass Eddington (they/them) – RLD apprentice, project management
+Cass Eddington (they/them) – Project Manager

 Ellie begin landscaping professionally in 2017 as a way to earn money to support her young family.
 Since then, she has worked hard to build a world where her children and future generations will find joy.
 Ellie’s joy comes from solving puzzles and feeding the wildlife with the gardens she builds.

+Ellie’s company focuses on irrigation and maintenance of native gardens.
 Ellie is passionate about preserving and protecting the environment, which is why WRL uses only sustainable practices (such as composting, rainwater harvesting, and natural pest control) to ensure that your landscape is not only beautiful but also environmentally responsible.

 I started building homes when I was 17, so I’ve been a carpenter for 50 years and a landscaper for almost as long.
 Let me know if you want a flagstone path made out of fairy dust.